10 Best Female Monologues in Movies: Iconic Speeches That Define Cinema (2026)

 “Cool girl.
 Men always use that, don’t they?
 As their defining compliment.
 She’s a cool girl.
 Cool girl is hot.
 Cool girl is game.
 Cool girl is fun.
 Cool girl never gets angry at her man.
 She only smiles in a chagrin-loving manner and then presents her mouth for f***ing.
 She like what he likes.
 So, evidently, he’s a vinyl hipster who loves fetish monger.
 If he likes girls gone wild, she’s a mall babe who talks football and endures buffalo wings at Hooters.
 When I met Nick Dunne, I knew he wanted a cool girl and for him, I’ll admit, I was willing to try.”

-Gone Girl follows a man after his wife disappears and is put into the spotlight by the media who suspect that he may not be innocent.”
+Gone Girl follows a man after his wife disappears and is put into the spotlight by the media who suspect that he may not be innocent.
+Pike’s performance earned her an Academy Award nomination.

 5. Taraji P. Henson in Hidden Figures as Katherine G. Johnson